theCodingJohn/theCodingJohn/README.md

 ### Hi there, I'm John! 👋

 - 🔭 I’m currently working on my portfolio.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning ReactJS and TypeScript.
 - 👯 I’m looking to collaborate with other developers.
 - 🗨️ Ask me about anything.